omargallob/mbition-devops-challenge/README.md

     Notice how we don't need to enable grafana nor prometheus as its already installed via the kube-prometheus-stack (from the monitoring stack).

     Loki allows you to fine tune your selection of logs.
-From a specific node, namespace, container or even a specific pod
+From a specific node, namespace, container or even a specific pod.

     ![](docs/loki-categories.png)